jchambers/pushy/README.md

 		new SimpleApnsPushNotification(token, payload));
 ```

-When you're done sending push notifications, make sure to shut down the `PushManager`:
+When your application shuts down, make sure to shut down the `PushManager`, too:

 ```java
 List<SimpleApnsPushNotification> unsentNotifications = pushManager.shutdown();